makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

     * whether the question is relevant, i.e.  on topic with the instance.
 We asked the same questions about the answer, in addition to:
     * whether the answer is factually correct or likely true; and
-    * whether the answer adds helpful information to solve the instance.
+    * whether the answer adds helpful information to solve the instance
-* Fleiss Kappa κ = 0.43 (Landis and Koch, 1977).
+* Fleiss Kappa κ = 0.43 (Landis and Koch, 1977)
 * across tasks and resources, most clarifications are grammatical or at least understandable
   * Among the clarifications considered grammatical or understandable, the right